Once a chip giant, Intel is now facing the risk of being acquired - Photo: AFP

 Both of Intel's rivals are planning major upgrades to their chip lines, and earlier this year Qualcomm even announced the Snapdragon X Plus line of AI chips for computers, encroaching on the field that Intel dominates, according to CNBC.

-However, Kevin Surace, known as the "father" of virtual assistants and voice user interfaces and also chairman of technology company Token, believes the AI market will change.
+However, Mr. Kevin Surace, known as the "father" of virtual assistants and voice user interfaces, and also the chairman of technology company Token, believes that the AI market will change.

-“The market is hungry for alternatives to Nvidia’s $40,000 H100 chip.
+"The market is hungry for alternatives to Nvidia's $40,000 H100 chip.
 Nvidia has a solid lead and a monopoly on GPUs for AI.
-That’s about to change dramatically, and Intel’s offering is surprisingly powerful,” he said on Techopedia.
+That's about to change dramatically, and Intel's product is surprisingly powerful," he commented on Techopedia.

-Meanwhile, Michal Oglodek, CTO and co-founder of Ivy.ai, a leading provider of conversational AI chatbots, also said that Nvidia's challenge was inevitable.
+Meanwhile, Michal Oglodek, chief technology officer and co-founder of Ivy.ai, a leading provider of conversational AI chatbots, also said that Nvidia's challenge was inevitable.
 "It's no surprise that Intel is taking action.
 The competition is now at a full-scale level," he said.

 Why is Intel being targeted?

-Unlike its rivals, Intel not only designs but also manufactures chips, and has been the world’s number one company in this field for decades.
-But Intel’s manufacturing division has been struggling, losing billions of dollars and losing ground to Taiwanese rival TSMC in recent years.
+Unlike its rivals, Intel not only designs but also manufactures chips and has been the world’s number one company in this field for decades.
+But this manufacturing segment of Intel has been facing many difficulties, losing billions of dollars and losing its position to Taiwanese rival TSMC in recent years.

-However, Intel is the only US company that can produce chips at scale while rivals Nvidia, Qualcomm, and AMD have to rely on suppliers in Taiwan.
+However, Intel is the only US company that can produce chips at large scale while rivals Nvidia, Qualcomm, and AMD have to depend on suppliers in Taiwan.

 Intel is currently waiting to revive its manufacturing sector thanks to the CHIPs Act passed under President Joe Biden, which considers chips not only as technology but also as a national security issue.